open-education-hub/operating-systems/content/chapters/io/lab/content/async-io.md

 We use two implementations, in Python and in C.

 1. For the Python implementation, enter the `python/` subdirectory.
-   Take a look in the implementation of different servers:
+   Take a look at the implementation of different servers:

    * synchronous server: `server.py`
    * multi-process backend: `mp_server.py`